25 June 2019

-What is on the Competition Law in the Motor Vehicle Sector 2018 agenda?
+What is on the Competition Law Challenges in the Motor Vehicle Sector 2019 agenda?

-During this ever-popular session our speaker panel will ensure that you are fully up to date with current regulatory, enforcement and case law developments from across Europe and beyond.
-They will examine how national competition authorities are approaching the motor vehicle sector and analyse the broader regulatory landscape including likely implications of Brexit.
+During this ever-popular session our speaker panel will ensure that you are fully up to date with current regulatory, enforcement and case law developments from across Europe.
+With a focus on key jurisdictions including Germany, France, Belgium, the Netherlands and UK.

 WHY ATTEND KNECT365 LAW’S COMPETITION LAW CONFERENCES?